googlefonts/how-to-hint-complex-script-variable-fonts/README.md

 **Hinting the GA (Unicode 0917)**

+Before beginning hinting, while in the main window, set the correct ‘character group’, for the current glyph.
+The ‘character group’ information for each character is listed in the text string at the top of the Main Window, and appears like this

+Gid 149, char 0x917, ‘uni0917’, **INDIC** _(Character group information)_

+The ‘character group’ tells VTT which group of values to use from the Control Value Table.
+As you add the hinting, VTT will automatically pick the correct cvt’s for heights that have been defined in the cvt table.

+**To change the character group for the current glyph**

+From the edit menu, choose ‘Change Char group’.
+A shortcut for this is to press Ctrl+U. Repeat `ctrl + u`, until ‘INDIC’ is listed as the ‘character group’ information in the text string at the top of the main Window.

 **Step 1: Devanagari Headline Height Control**

-Choose the Yshift Tool from the Toolbar.
+Choose the YShift Tool from the Toolbar.
 Position the ‘blue circle’, directly over point 28, click, and drag to point 26 and release.

 The following code is generated in the VTT Talk Window.

-**YAnchor (28)** Moves point 28 to the nearest gridline.
-The appropriate cvt for the Devanagari Headline height will be added manually after the visual hinting is applied for this glyph.
+**YAnchor (28, 167)** Moves point 28 to the control value listed in the ‘Control Program’, that corresponds to the Devanagari, Main Flat Headline Height, (cvt #167) and rounds this point to a grid line.
+(View > Control Program:  (167: 623 /* Main Flat Headline Height */)

 **YShift(28,26)** Shifts point 26, to a new position, relative to point 28’s new position on the grid, maintaining the same relative distance between the point 28 and point 26 as is in the original high resolution design of the outline.
 The shift command does not reference a cvt value and does not move the hinted point 26 to a full pixel grid line.
 Shift also does not default to a one pixel minimum used by the Link command.
 Using the Shift command will maintain a balanced visual weight, of this important Devanagari horizontal feature , across all variations.